waynesutton/Impossible/auth/impossibleauth.md

 **Acceptance Criteria**:

 - [ ] Can sign in using Clerk authentication
+- [ ] Single-player scores are permanently saved to profile
-- [ ] Scores are permanently saved to profile
+- [ ] Challenge battle results are permanently saved to profile
-- [ ] Can view personal game history
+- [ ] Can view personal game history for both modes
-- [ ] Can access profile page with statistics
+- [ ] Can access profile page with comprehensive statistics
+- [ ] Can view challenge win/loss records and performance metrics

 #### Story 3: Admin User